-Where there is a build-up of visible mould on walls and ceilings you should consult a specialist contractor to assist in dealing with this.
+Where there is a build-up of visible mould on walls and ceilings you should work with the Facility Management team to consult a specialist contractor to assist in dealing with this.

 Equipment

 Ensure all equipment is included on the cleaning schedule.
 This includes glass washers, fridges and freezers as well as ice machines.